-My book manuscript provides the first extensive demonstration of the status and significance of ethnography in the cutting-edge French cinema of the 1960s.
+I am currently preparing a book manuscript which provides the first extensive demonstration of the status and significance of ethnography in innovative French cinema of the 1960s.
 I study the shift from traditional French visual ethnography to the experimental 1950s films of Jean Rouch, those of the French New Wave, and those of the cinéma vérité documentary tradition.
-Emphasizing ethnography allows me to provide an original and meaningful re-framing of some of the most famous French films of this period in relation to the decolonization of the French empire.
-This project has received support from the Phi Beta Kappa Mary Isabel Sibley Fellowship and the Fulbright Fellowship.
+Emphasizing ethnography allows me to provide an original and meaningful re-framing of some of the most famous French films of this period in relation to the dissolution of the French colonial empire.
+This project has been supported by the Phi Beta Kappa Mary Isabel Sibley Fellowship (2016-2017) and the Fulbright Fellowship (2020-2021).